Snapshots of Select Press Shop Campaigns

 Lit Hub First Draft Podcast: “Rachel Cockerell on the Voices Speaking for Themselves”

-Harvard Professor Eram Alam’s book, published by Johns Hopkins University Press, reveals how many Americans rely on foreign-born doctors to keep them healthy—and, as a result, how the ongoing assault on immigration and immigrants impacts the entire health system.
+Harvard Professor Eram Alam’s book THE CARE OF FOREIGNERS, published by Johns Hopkins University Press, reveals how many Americans rely on foreign-born doctors to keep them healthy—and, as a result, how the changes to immigration impact the entire health system.
+Here’s a selection of media spots we landed:

 The Guardian: “Trump’s H-1B visa fee is a death sentence for US healthcare”